 I offer 50-minute counselling sessions, with a reduced rate for the initial session which will allow us the opportunity to get to know each other and find out if we would like to work together.

 Please note that counselling sessions are online via video (Zoom).

 I understand that going for counselling, or even enquiring about it, may make you feel nervous or anxious, but please don’t let that be the barrier that stops you from seeking the help you deserve.
 Be assured that I will always do my best to put you at ease.
 I am here to help and will be happy to hear from you.

 If you would like to enquire about booking an appointment, or have any further questions, please don’t hesitate to contact me.

 I have a BSc (Hons) degree in Psychology, a Postgraduate Certificate in Counselling Skills, and a Postgraduate Diploma in Psychological Wellbeing, Counselling and Psychotherapy.
 I also have a Certificate in Online and Telephone Counselling.

 I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and adhere to their code of ethics, as well as having regular clinical supervision and continuing professional development.

 I have several years experience of working with adults of differing ages and backgrounds with a range of issues, both in short-term counselling and longer-term therapy.
-I also currently work part time at Argyll and Bute Women’s Aid, offering counselling to women who have experienced domestic abuse, as well as providing admin support to the organisation.
+I also currently work part time at Argyll and Bute Women’s Aid, providing admin support to the organisation.

 Areas of counselling I deal with

-The initial session is £30, and £40 for each subsequent session.
-Payment is accepted by cash, cheque or by bank transfer.
+The initial session cost is £35, and £40 for each subsequent session.

 I currently have afternoon and evening sessions available.